 A technical constraint is any restriction on the choices that can be made for the architecture, design, implementation or deployment of the solution.
-They can start with principles defined in the enterprise architecture that restrict the types of platforms, programming languages and decisions to buy or build part of the solution.
-They could also be restrictions on the type of protocols or standards that the solution must implement or comply with.
+They can start with principles defined in the enterprise architecture that restrict the types of platform, programming language and decision to buy or build part of the solution.
+They could also be restrictions on the type of protocol or standard that the solution must implement or comply with.
 Restrictions on file sizes and formats can also place limitations on the solution choices.
 There is some overlap with non-functional requirements and the analyst should be careful to separate the two notions.
-Technical constraints can be modeled in Enterprise Architect using a Constraint element available from the 'Common' toolbox page or as a stereotyped Requirements element.
+Technical constraints can be modeled in Enterprise Architect using a Constraint element available from the 'Common' Toolbox page or as a stereotyped Requirements element.
 They can be related to one or more model elements using a Dependency relationship.
-Constraints can also be created as a property of an element using the element Properties window.
+Constraints can also be created as a property of an element using the Properties window.